ghivert/modular-styles/README.md

 modular-styles [command] <options>
 ```

 `[command]` should either be `compile` or `watch`.
-The first runs the program
+The `compile` command runs the program
 once, compiles everything and shutdown.
 When using `watch`, the program
-constantly watch for every source file change and rebuild everything each time
+constantly watches for every source file change and rebuilds everything each time
 to ensure you’re always up to date.

-Some options are required, some not.
-You got a lot of things to configure what
+Some options are required, some are not.
+Many configuration options are available to suit your needs.
-you need.

-- `--files <filesPath>` should points to your CSS files.
+- `--files <filesPath>` should point to your CSS files.
 You can also just
-indicates your `src` path if you don’t have a specific stylesheets folder.
+indicate your `src` path if you don’t have a specific stylesheets folder.
-- `--dest <destPath>` should points to where you want to put your interfaces
+- `--dest <destPath>` should point to where you want to put your interfaces
 once generated.
-- `--source <sourcePath>` should points to the correct source path of your
+- `--source <sourcePath>` should point to the correct source path of your
 interfaces.
 In ClojureScript, every interface gets compiled with a
 `(ns package.name.path)` interface.
 The sourcePath allows to find the base path.
 Some smarter things could be done for those languages.
 - `--extension <extension>` should be your stylesheets extension.
 Defaults to css.
-- `--tempCSS <tempCSS>` should points to the path for stylesheets without
+- `--tempCSS <tempCSS>` should point to the path for stylesheets without
 minification dumping.
 - `--bundleName <bundleName>` is the name for the resulting CSS bundle.
 Defaults to `styles.css`.
 - `--bundlePath <bundleCSSPath>` is the path for the resulting CSS bundle.
 Defaults to `public`.
 - `--lang <language>` is the language in which you want your CSS modules to be converted.
 Defaults to `cljs`.
-Supports also `elm`.
+Supports `elm` as well.

 You probably will end up with something like: